hms-online-learning/hmx-data-technical-exam/README.md

 2. Which questions were most frequently answered incorrect?

-3. Based on this data, would you recommend ?

-4. Create a visualization exploring the relationship between any of the content characteristics (such as learners, attempts, time etc...).
+3. Create a visualization exploring the relationship between any of the content characteristics (such as learners, attempts, time etc...).
 This is an open-ended task.
 Briefly describe the visualization and the insight.

-5. Create a simple model predicting the likelihood of a learner passing the course.
+4. Create a simple model predicting the likelihood of a learner passing the course.
 (A passing grade is 80% or above)

-6. What additional data would you add to improve the model?
+5. What additional data would you add to improve the model?
 (Answer in 3-5 sentences)